FullStackJohnMack/journal/README.md

 - 1/7/21: Worked on Adventure Montana
 - 1/8/21: Worked on Adventure Montana.
-Did: confirm delete, clean up reviews, hero photo, logged in photo, redirect to register
+Did: confirm delete, clean up reviews, hero photo, logged in photo, redirect to register, and CCI #1